HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 {{ figure_markup(
   image="resource-weights-css.png",
   caption="Top 5 CMSs median CSS weight.",
   description="Column chart showing the median weight of CSS resources downloaded in each of the top 5 most adopted CMSs, for each device.
-The median WordPress site uses 115KB of CSS on mobile, and 119KB on desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=806030448&format=interactive", sheets_gid="740406389", sql_file="resource_weights.sql"
+The median WordPress site uses 115 KB of CSS on mobile, and 119 KB on desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=806030448&format=interactive", sheets_gid="740406389", sql_file="resource_weights.sql"
 ) }}

 Next, we examine the use of explicit CSS resources that are downloaded.
 Here we can see a different distribution between platforms, strengthening the differences in inlining approaches.
-Wix delivers the fewest CSS resources, with only ~25KB sent on mobile views; WordPress delivers the most with ~115KB.
+Wix delivers the fewest CSS resources, with only ~25 KB sent on mobile views; WordPress delivers the most with ~115 KB.

 #### Fonts